jliu678/Hugobox_cv/content/post/11.Velocity_reasoning/scvelo_steady_state.md

 $$o = \bar{u} - \gamma_0\bar{s}$$
 {{< /math >}}

-This completes the derivation of the least squares solution with intercept, showing how we arrive at the covariance and variance expressions.
+This completes the derivation of the least squares solution with intercept, showing how to arrive at the covariance and variance expressions.

-# Why the Normal Equations Give the Optimal Solution
+# Why Normal Equations in 3.2 in Section D give the optimal solution

-Let's walk through why the normal equations
+Let's prove that the normal equations

 {{< math >}}
 $$X^\top X\theta = X^\top u$$